schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

+# Upgrading to 0.14.x

+Version `0.14.x` introduces an account level S3 public access policy that blocks public access to all S3 buckets in the landing zone core accounts.
+Please make sure you have no S3 buckets that require public access in any of the landing zone core accounts before upgrading.

 # Upgrading to 0.13.x

 Version `0.13.x` adds support for managed policies.
 This required changing the variable `aws_sso_permission_sets` where each permission set now requires an additional field called `managed_policy_arns` which must be a list of strings or can be an empty list.